 Monitoring your Glucose Levels

-There are now continuous glucose monitoring (CGM) devices.
-A sticker-like patch is worn on the skin and a small monitor is placed against it to obtain the glucose reading.
-These devices are very helpful for those on multiple injections of insulin daily or have a lot of variation in glucose readings.
-CGM requires some technical skill to access glucose readings and may not be affordable depending on insurance coverage.
+- A continuous glucose monitoring (CGM) device.
+A patch, like a sticker attaches to the skin and a small monitor is placed against it to obtain the glucose reading.
+CGM requires some skill to access glucose readings.
+The CGM may not be affordable depending on the person’s insurance coverage.

 Hemoglobin A1c Level

 Everyone with diabetes needs to work with their healthcare provider to decide what level of A1c will be best for them.
 Treatment and management depends on: